-When it is necessary to splice low voltage wire for repair or lengthen a circuit, the following guide should be followed:
+When necessary to splice low voltage wire for repair or circuit length revisions, the following guide should be followed:

 - When stripping wire ends, make sure that individual conductor strands are not damaged. - When soldering, make sure an adequate mechanical joint exists before applying solder.
 Use only rosin core solder never acid core.